If The Electeronic Does Not Work

 If the basic steps don't work, try these advanced techniques:

 1. Use the Process of Elimination: Disconnect any unnecessary peripherals or accessories to see if they are causing the problem.
-For example, if your computer is freezing, try disconnecting the printer, scanner, or external hard drive.
+To give you an idea, if your computer is freezing, try disconnecting the printer, scanner, or external hard drive.

 2. Check the Device Manager: In Windows, the Device Manager can help you identify hardware conflicts or driver issues.
 Look for any devices with warning signs (yellow exclamation marks) and try updating their drivers.